Range hoods in airtight homes

 - 2.Design a make-up air path to balance extraction and maintain neutral building pressure

-- 3.Specify a sealed backdraft damper on the extraction duct
+- 3.Specify a sealing backdraft shutter on the extraction duct and the make-up air inlet

 - 4.Keep the range hood duct and MVHR ductwork entirely separate — they serve different functions